-Are boys easier than girls or is it the other way around?
+Are boys easier to raise than girls or is it the other way around?

 More often than not, I hear that girls are more difficult to raise than boys.
 Statements like, “they’re so emotional,” or, “they’re so dramatic,” typically follow.
-Those comments make me cringe for a number of reasons.
-Not only do I disagree, I hate that girls are taught that their emotions are a bad thing – there is nothing wrong with being emotional!
+Those comments make me cringe for many reasons.
+Not only do I disagree, but I also hate that girls are taught that their emotions are a bad thing.
+There is nothing wrong with being emotional!

 I also hate that we put these labels on children, predicting what they will be.
-Yes, temperament does have a tendency to follow a male or female pattern, but we shouldn’t be so quick to throw them in a particular box.
+Yes, temperament does tend to follow a male or female pattern, but we shouldn’t be so quick to throw them in a particular box.

 At the same time, there are physiological differences between the sexes that dictate which tend to be harder in particular categories.